 The Credit Dashboard offers a FICO score online, as well as the reasons behind your score.
 In addition, you can also view a summary of your credit report information.
 Finally, it offers helpful information on ways to manage your credit health.

 Make a plan to take full advantage of the 15 months of interest-free financing.
 If you’ve transferred a balance, make a credit card payoff plan (you can use this calculator to help).
 Keep in mind you’ll still need to make on-time monthly payments — just because you aren’t paying interest doesn’t mean you can pay late.

-At publishing time, the Chase Slate card is offered through Credit.com product pages, and Credit.com is compensated if our users apply for and ultimately sign up for any of these cards.
+At this time, the Citi Simplicity card is offered through Credit.com product pages, and Credit.com is compensated if our users apply for and ultimately sign up for this card.
 However, this relationship does not result in any preferential editorial treatment.

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.

 Jeanine Skowronski contributed to this article.
 This article was last updated on September 15th, 2017.

 Comments on articles and responses to those comments are not provided or commissioned by a bank advertiser.
 Responses have not been reviewed, approved or otherwise endorsed by a bank advertiser.
 It is not a bank advertiser's responsibility to ensure all posts and/or questions are answered.